Tacoma Narrows Bridge (1950): Design

-The designs for the 1950 Tacoma Narrows Bridge were drawn up not long after the 1940 collapse of its predecessor.
+The designs for the 1950 Tacoma Narrows Bridge were drawn up not long after the 1940 collapse of its predecessor, which was colloquially known as “Galloping Gertie” because of oscillations in the structure noted during its construction.
 In July 1941, the Washington Toll Bridge Authority appointed Charles E. Andrew (who had been involved in Gertie's design and construction as a consultant) as principal engineer and chairman of the consulting board in charge of designing a new span across the Narrows.
 Members of the new design board included Dr. Theodore von Kármán, Glenn Woodruff, and the firm of Sverdrup and Parcel of Chicago, Illinois.
 To lead the design team, Andrew picked Dexter R. Smith as lead designer and principal architect.
 As early as October 1941, less than a year after Gertie's collapse, the WTBA had adopted a rough design for a new span.
 The new design closely resembled the original design for the 1940 span drawn up by Clark Eldridge.
 The cost of construction on the new design was then estimated at $7 million (US$ in present terms).

 Since the original bridge became a major asset in the short time it was in service, the U.S. Navy lobbied heavily for a combination highway/railroad span across the Narrows to replace Gertie, and proposed a steel-cantilever-type bridge over a suspension span.
 However, the extra steel needed to construct such a structure across the Narrows would have added an extra $8.5 million (US$ in present terms) to the construction cost, ruling out any possibility of such a structure ever being built.

 Furthermore, the proposed design needed new testing.
 A purely mathematical solution to designing suspension spans was not possible because little was known about the forces that brought down Gertie.
-In light of that fact, engineers chose to design the replacement, then subject scale mockups of the design in a specially-built wind tunnel constructed at the University of Washington.
+In light of that fact, engineers chose to design the replacement, then subject scale mockups of the design in a specially built wind tunnel constructed at the University of Washington.
 According to Charles Andrew, "The only way to attack the problem, was to design a bridge, then build a model of that design and subject it to wind action."
 The testing was performed by Professor F. B. Farquharson, who had researched Gertie's motions prior to its collapse on November 7, 1940.